-All buildings here are decorated with art from royal collections.
-Stanisław August was a big patron of the arts, however his reign didn`t bring much luck to Poland from political point of view.
-He was interested in peace, art and education. the King`s philosophy is visible everywhere here.
-Every building tells us a story, and shows the King`s great taste and contains his message to the next generations about what`s most important in life.
+There are some of the greatest examples of Polish Classicism here: the Palace on the Isle (rebuilt from the old bathing pavilion), Amphitheatre, Myślewicki Palace, White Pavilion, Officer Cadets School, Royal Stables and Old Orangery with the only 18th century royal court theater in Poland.
+All buildings are decorated with art from royal collections.
+Stanisław August Poniatowski was a passionate patron of the arts, however his reign didn`t bring much luck to Poland from political point of view.
+He was interested in peace, art and education.
+The King`s philosophy is visible everywhere here.
+Every building tells a story and shows King`s great taste and contains his message to the next generations about what`s most important in life.

 All the places are open to the public and operate like museums.
 You can get tickets at the Old Orangery and Officer Cadets School.
 I recommend to get the “One Ticket” allowing you to visit several sites.
 The park itself is open for free everyday until dusk.